 There aren’t any official tours at Cold Hollow, but it’s a popular place to visit and do a self-guided tour.
 You can walk through the facility and see the cider press in action, watch a short video about the production process, taste samples of freshly pressed cider, and watch cider donuts being made.
 The mill also produces honey, and you can see their hive of bees buzzing about behind a glass pane.

 There’s also a bakery on site selling the famed cider donuts, as well as apple pies and other desserts.
 The large gift shop, which always has samples, sells all sorts of apple- and cider-related products made by Cold Hollow, plus foods and other products from dozens of Vermont companies.

-After you’ve strolled through the mill’s facilities, you can grab a bite to eat at their Apple Core Luncheonette & Brew, where the salads and sandwiches are made from organic produce, all-natural meat, and other local ingredients.
-Bonus: The Luncheonette is the only place Cold Hollow’s hard cider is available.
+After you’ve strolled through the mill’s facilities, you can grab a bite to eat at their Luncheonette, where the salads and sandwiches are made from organic produce, all-natural meat, and other local ingredients, or sample Cold Hollow’s hard cider in the tasting room.